 Our Conclusion and Working Hypothesis

-Given the y-DNA evidence of this descendant, even with a single mutation, it is very likely that the Richard Ballard (born before 1699) who joined the Cedar Creek Monthly Meeting of the Society of Friends in 1748 is a brother of Bland Ballard (c.1700-1791) of Spotsylvania county and his brothers John Ballard (c.1719-1779) and Thomas Ballard (c.1716-c.1780) of Albemarle county.
-This is pure speculation, but it is possible that having married into a Quaker family, Richard joined the Society of Friends and became estranged from the rest of his family, with contact from them terminated.
+Given the y-DNA evidence of this descendant, even with a single mutation, it is very likely that the Richard Ballard (born before 1699) who joined the Cedar Creek Monthly Meeting of the Society of Friends in 1748 is a close relation of Bland Ballard (c.1700-1791) of Spotsylvania county and his brothers John Ballard (c.1719-1779) and Thomas Ballard (c.1716-c.1780) of Albemarle county.
+He is, perhaps, a nephew of Thomas Ballard of Stafford County.
+This is pure speculation, but it is possible that having married into a Quaker family, Richard joined the Society of Friends and perhaps became estranged from the rest of his family.